American Medical Association: 1961–1980

+In the early 1960s, the AMA opposed proposals to create Medicare, including the King-Anderson bill, which would have added hospital insurance for older Americans to Social Security.
+As part of this campaign, the AMA and its Woman's Auxiliary supported Operation Coffee Cup, a grassroots effort in which physicians' wives hosted coffee meetings, played Ronald Reagan's recorded address Ronald Reagan Speaks Out Against Socialized Medicine, and encouraged attendees to write members of Congress opposing the legislation.
+The AMA also promoted an alternative "Eldercare" plan rather than hospital insurance financed through Social Security.

 The AMA first published the Current Procedural Terminology (CPT) coding system in 1966.
 The system was created for uniform reporting of outpatient physician services.
 The first manual was 163 pages and contained only four-digit codes with descriptions of each.
 A second edition of the book was published in 1970 with a fifth digit added.

 The AMA published the first Guides to the Evaluation of Permanent Impairment in 1971.
 The guides were later republished in 1977 before the AMA Council on Scientific Affairs created 12 committees to review the guides before the second edition was published in 1984.

 In the 1970s, the AMA spoke out against gender discrimination in medical institutions.
 In 1975, the AMA adopted a policy stating that "discrimination based on sexual orientation is improper and unacceptable by any part of the federation of medicine."
 It adopted a resolution to repeal all state sodomy laws.
 In 1976, the AMA began encouraging all public facilities to have handicap access.